isomerpages/moe-konghwasch/_cca/Visual and Performing Arts/Chinese Calligraphy Club.md

 *   To nurture an interest in Chinese calligraphy and brush painting
 *   To develop basic skills and techniques in Chinese calligraphy
-*   To expose pupils to Chinese history and culture
+*   To expose students to Chinese history and culture
-*   To inculcate in pupils school values and a love for the Chinese Language
+*   To inculcate in students school values and a love for the Chinese Language

 #### Training Schedule